 - Assess your IVR navigation menu to determine where customers are dropping out.
 It is helpful to assess the number of layers and options to determine what is causing drop-out.
 Furthermore, we recommend surveying your customers right after they use the IVR to navigate to the right agent to determine the opportunities to reduce the drop-out rate and improve customer experience.
 Finally, consider using intelligent skill-based routing to lower call abandon rate and improve Csat.

-- Assess Key Performance Indicators (KPIs) to determine the impact on the call abandonment rate and improvement opportunities.
+- Assess Key Performance Indicators (KPIs) to determine the impact on abandoned call rates and improvement opportunities.
 Important KPIs to assess include service level, occupancy rate, call duration, schedule adherence, after-call work time, and accuracy in forecasting.